mlevatich/Abelon/notes/gameplay/skilltrees.md

 - Living Rock: big phys aoe reduces agility

 ## Skill Mechanics

-Have each skill have a potential displacement effect, which is either “slide” or “teleport” (controls animation) and specifies the distance/direction pushed as a function of skill direction and displacement from caster (so you could push “outward”).
-Enemies are pushed until they are stopped by a grid edge or another unit

 Every character has skill "paths" to choose from, named by nouns (e.g. Abelon has Veteran, Demon, and Executioner), with an associated icon and